sindresorhus/sindresorhus.github.com/data/apps/battery-indicator.md

 The system needs some time to accurately calculate the time remaining estimate.

+#### How do I remove the system battery menu bar item?

+Drag it out of the menu bar while pressing <kbd>Command</kbd>.

 #### Can it show “apps using significant energy” like the built-in battery indicator?

 It can unfortunately not show this because of restrictions (sandboxing) imposed on apps on the App Store.
-However, you could change the menu bar item type to text instead of icon and use this app in combination with the system battery indicator.
+However, you could change the menu bar item type to text instead of the icon and use this app in combination with the system battery indicator.

-#### How can I export, import, sync, or backup the settings?
+#### How can I export, import, sync, or back up the settings?

 [See this guide.](https://github.com/sindresorhus/guides/blob/main/backup-app-settings.md)